HAVE YOU BEEN CHARGED WITH FELONY DUI IN GEORGIA?

 In Georgia, Driving Under the Influence charges are generally misdemeanor offenses, but in certain circumstances, DUI can be charged as a felony offense.
 Facing criminal charges can be especially troubling because a conviction could potentially follow you for the rest of your life.
 Having any type of criminal record no matter your age can bring the possibility of a license suspension, expulsion from school as well as affect your ability to get into college, qualify for financial aid and student loans, auto insurance, renting an apartment, qualify for credit, and affect your future employment opportunities.
 A felony conviction, though, carries much more severe consequences than a misdemeanor.
 Felonies are punishable by a year or more of incarceration.
 Convicted felons may lose the right to vote, hold public office, the ability to own and possess firearms; and could affect the person's ability to gain employment.

-Richard Lawson has been defending Felony DUI Cases throughout Atlanta, Metro-Atlanta, North Georgia, and throughout Georgia for almost 20 years.
+Richard Lawson has been defending Felony DUI Cases throughout Atlanta, Metro-Atlanta, North Georgia, and throughout Georgia for more than 20 years.
 He is a Former Georgia Prosecutor who was trained by the same people who are prosecuting the case against you.
 He is Georgia's top-rated lawyer.
 His reviews can be found on AVVO.
-You only have 10 days to act to save your license.
+You only have 30 days to act to save your license.

 FOURTH GEORGIA DUI IN 10 YEAR PERIOD